rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - If the device reboots, then the configured subscription will obviously end, but once the subscription configuration has been processed after boot up, then the subscription will be recreated again, assuming the subscription configuration is still valid.

-  - If transport connectivity to the receiver is broken, then any subscriptions using that transport are terminated, but the publisher MUST periodically attempt to restablish connection to the receiver and re-activate any configured subscriptions to that receiver.
+  - If transport connectivity to the receiver is broken, then any subscriptions using that transport are terminated, but the publisher MUST periodically attempt to re-establish connection to the receiver and re-activate any configured subscriptions to that receiver.

   - Note, if there are no active subscriptions for a given receiver then any transport session(s) associated with that receiver MUST be closed, but that MAY be after a short delay.